TheBareSheet/Wordsworth-PersonalProject/README.md

 <b><u>Beginnings of Infinity</u></b>

-<u>Identity cannot be described, the same way we cannot describe a noun.</u>
+<u>Identity cannot be described, the same way we cannot describe a noun.<u>

 When we speak of identity, it is often that we begin thinking of distinguishing characteristics of a particular entity.
 We think of how others perceive us.
 We think of our responsibilities and social expectations that binds us to the service of our community.